This Artist Wants to Turn Winston Churchill's Blood into Gin

-Last month, Dukes auction house in Dorset announced that it would be auctioning off a vial of Winston Churchill’s blood that had been taken from his 87-year-old body while he was recovering from a broken hip in Middlesex Hospital in London in 1962.
+Last month, Dukes auction house in Dorset, England, announced that it would be auctioning off a vial of Winston Churchill’s blood that had been taken from the head of state’s 87-year-old body while he was recovering from a broken hip in Middlesex Hospital in London in 1962.

 Videos by VICE